 The car is powered by a 1.0-litre three-cylinder petrol engine that puts out 70 bhp and a little under 100 Nm of torque.
 The engine is mated to a manual transmission as well as an AMT.
 In terms of features, the car gets key-less entry and start, a touchscreen multimedia system, dual glove-boxes for additional storage and a cooled box in the centre.
 On the safety front, the car gets ABS and EBD as well

 Hyundai Grand i10 Nios

-Last on our list is the popular Maruti Baleno, a premium hatchback that constantly ranks on the list of most-sold cars of India.
+Last on our list of the best value for money cars under 7 lakh in India is the popular Maruti Baleno, Suzuki Baleno is is not only the best-selling car in India but also one of the best-selling hatchbacks in the Indonesian car market (source: Cintamobil.com).
 Despite facing initial competition from the Hyundai Elite i20, the Baleno managed to stay ahead of the game thanks to a no-nonsense package that not only looks good, but has massive cabin space and modern features.
 There’s only a 1.2-litre petrol unit on offer that generates 84 bhp and 114 Nm of torque.
 The engine gets a five-speed manual as standard, while the higher variants offer a CVT option.

 Inside, the Baleno gets a dark-themed cabin to add a sporty touch and a unique layout for dashboard.
 The standout features include a SmartPlay Studio infotainment system with Apple CarPlay and Android Auto, automatic climate control and projector headlamps ith LED DRLs.
 Standard safety features include dual front airbags, ABS with EBD, ISOFIX child seat mounts and rear parking sensors are standard.
 Prices for the Maruti Suzuki Baleno starts at INR 5.90 lakh*.